 Reviews gave an 81% increase in conversion rates in the CE segment

-In a recent study Yotpo (yotpo.com) found that online consumers who were shopping for CE products and read reviews had a 81% higher conversion rate than consumers which didn’t look at reviews.
-In an extremely competitive segment such as electronics where price is arguably the most important factor, I think that 81% really tells us a story.
+In a recent study, Yotpo (yotpo.com) found that online consumers who were shopping for CE products and read reviews had a 81% higher conversion rate than consumers who didn’t look at reviews.
+In an extremely competitive segment such as electronics where the price is arguably the most important factor, I think that 81% really tells us a story.

 Consumers trust reviews 12 times higher than marketing messages

 Product reviews and seller reviews are excellent tools in helping consumers feel more trust.
 Few consumers these days really trust the marketing message of either the seller or the manufacturer.
 In fact, a survey of US Internet users concluded that consumers trust reviews 12 times more than descriptions from the seller or manufacturer (econsultancy.com).

 65% feel reluctant to purchase a product with less than 10 reviews